improvedk/improve.dk/source/_posts/speaking-at-ndc/speaking-at-ndc.md

 *I will cover how SQL Server stores its own internal metadata about objects, how it knows where to find your data on disk, and once it finds it, how to read it.
 Using the knowledge from this session, you'll get a solid understanding of the basics behind SQL Server storage.*

-This is the same session that I’ll be presenting at SQLBits next Saturday.
+This is the same session that I'll be presenting at SQLBits next Saturday.
 However, given the audience I will be modifying the session to focus more on the development side of things.

 ## Running SQL Server on Amazon EC2